celo-org/optimism/op-chain-ops/cmd/celo-migrate/README.md

 > [!IMPORTANT]
 > The pre-migration should be run using a chaindata snapshot, rather than a db that is being used by a node.
 To avoid network downtime, we recommend that node operators do not stop any nodes in order to perform the pre-migration.

-Node operators should inspect their migration logs after the dry-run to ensure the migration completed succesfully and direct any questions to the Celo developer community on Discord before the actual migration.
+Node operators should inspect their migration logs after the dry-run to ensure the migration completed successfully and direct any questions to the Celo developer community on Discord before the actual migration.

 ##### Final migration